apache/infrastructure-website/content/pages/pelican-buildbot.md

 Setting up Pelican to work with a Subversion repository requires a bit more hands-on work.
 If you would like to do this, open a Jira ticket for INFRA to make a request for help.

+### Updating your website ###

+Create and update markdown files (.md) in the content/pages and content/articles directories.
+If you have set up continuous integration (step 5, above), when you add pages or commit edits the site automatically updates.

 ### Using a Pelican theme ###

 Pelican provides a range of <a href="http://www.pelicanthemes.com/" target="_blank">themes</a> that can help you develop a pleasing site without too much effort.
 Be sure to specify the directory containing the 'static' and 'templates' directories as `theme:` in the .asf.yaml file.

-### Updating your website ###
+### Pelican plugins ###

-Create and update markdown files (.md) in the content/pages and content/articles directories.
-If you have set up continuous integration (step 5, above), when you add pages or commit edits the site automatically updates.
+There is a directory of <a href="https://github.com/getpelican/pelican-plugins/" target="_blank">Pelican plugins</a> that deliver extra functionality for a website.